ramezanifar/vscode_remote_guide/README.md

 `ros@robotic:~$sudo apt install openssh-server`
 ## Dependencies on Windows
 - VSCode
+- *Remote-SSH* extension in VSCode
-- Install *git* for windows from [git download](https://git-scm.com/download/win) This is to allow VSCode to make an SSH connection to the remote machine.
+- Install *git* for windows from [git download](https://git-scm.com/download/win)
+This is to allow VSCode to make an SSH connection to the remote machine.
 **Note:** This is needed for Windows 7.
 Windows 10 can have ssh capability by means of WSL (windows subsystem for linux).
-If you don't want to use WSL, you can install Git in Windows 10.
+If you don't want to use WSL, you can install Git on Windows 10.
 ## Preparations
 1. Make sure the Linux machine is running.
 2. Make sure the network between Windows machine and Linux machine is set properly.
 For example use proper static IP addresses for the Ethernet adapters and try to ping one from the other.